remult/remult/docs/guide/tutorial-react.md

 ### Finishing up the Starter Project

-#### Proxy API requests from Webpack DevServer to Node and run the React app
+#### Proxy API requests from React DevServer to the API server and run the React app
 The React app created in this tutorial is intended to be served from the same domain as its API.
 However, for development, the API server will be listening on `http://localhost:3002`, while the React app is served from `http://localhost:3002`.